 Potted penstemon cuttings

-Topping a pot of newly-planted penstemon cuttings with gravel
+Topping a pot of newly planted penstemon cuttings with gravel

 Penstemons are fairly short-lived plants.
 Take cuttings of your favourite penstemons every few years to ensure you have the next generation in place.

 To prevent plants from failing to make it through winter, don’t prune penstemons until spring.
+A typical problem with failing penstemons is the soil being waterlogged.
+Dig in horticultural grit to improve drainage.

 How to care for penstemons